scychan/safari_task/README.md

 - updated to Matlab 2019
 - updated code to handle renamed functions, etc

-## TODO fixes
-- sound not working with new Psychtoolbox / new Matlab
+## TODO fixes for new Psychtoolbox / new Matlab

+These scripts were tested for full compatibility with Psychtoolbox 2 and Matlab 2016.

+With Psychtoolbox 3 and Matlab 2019a, the following need to be updated:
+- sound (the music in each sector)
+- keypresses being read by Psychtoolbox